fruiz500/PassLok-stego/README.md

 To encode a hidden message into an image:

 1. Write the text in the big box (you can also insert images and files) and, optionaly, a Password in the little box (can be more than one word).
-If you want to compress the text before encoding, keep the Compr. box checked.
+If you want to compress the text before encoding, keep the Compressed box checked.
 2. Load a cover image by clicking the "Load image" button.
 It can be any type of image recognized by browsers.
 3. Click either "PNG hide" to make a PNG image containing the text, or "JPG hide" to obtain a JPG image.
 4. If the encoding is successful, save the image locally by right-clicking on it.